Exploring the unspoilt wilderness of Zambia's Nanzhila Plains

 The Nanzhila Plains, in the south end of Kafue National Park, is smaller and has a more varied habitat than the better known Busanga Plains of the north.
 It’s a stunning landscape of open grasslands and dambos (shallow floodplains), ringed with miombo woodland and mopane forest.
 Dotted with baobabs and acacias, punctuated by termitaria, and interspersed with low woodland ridges and thickets.

-Nanzhila Plains Safari Camp has a peaceful, rustic charm, an air of incredible solace and a fantastic view over a small lake which, when we arrived, was occupied by a collection of beautiful pygmy geese.
+Nanzhila Plains Safari Camp has a peaceful rustic charm about it and a fantastic view over a small lake which was occupied by a collection of beautiful pygmy geese when we arrived.

 Our early wake-up call was accompanied by tea, coffee and rusks by the fire before rugging up for the game drive – we would be back in time for a late breakfast.